Our Stories…

 We have asked our members to share with you what acceptance would mean to them and their severe autism families.

-We had wonderful encounters with Josh Groban, Angelique Kidjo, and Barbara Cook, all of whom made my family feel accepted.
+We had wonderful encounters that made my family feel accepted.
+Sadly…

-Severe autism makes life a struggle.
-It is not just “different” to be unable to ask for a drink of water when you are thirsty, ask for help when you are in pain or do the things you love to do.
+It is not just “different” to be unable to ask for a drink of water when you are thirsty…

 About 27% of people with autism have severe forms, but only 6% of research funding focused on issues facing the severe autism community.
 That’s not acceptance